 FROM volumes of scholarly researches written by Africans and non-Africans, there was possibility that the ancestry of the Yoruba people had link to either a lost black ancient Nile tribe or that of the Middle East.

 Words similarities of Yoruba with either variant of colloquial or modern Arabic languages are some of the contents that link ancient Nile and Middle East with the southwest Nigerian people as well as their 'cousins' along some countries in West Africa.
-More of interest is the fact that the name, Yoruba, either in writing or pronunciation, have been found to share some commonalities with phrases or words of Arabic origins.
+More of interest is the fact that the name, Yoruba, either in writing or pronunciation, shares some commonalities with phrases or words of Arabic origins.
 Such examples include 'Ya-aruba', 'Ya'rub', Yauuba, 'Yuuba' among others that confirm the Yoruba people's Nile and Middle East links.

-Either in hyphenated Ya-aruba, apostrophized Ya'rub or Yaruba, from what has been described as colloquial Arabic, the origin of the name ‘Yoruba’ was never about the infertile argument that it was given by people of northern Nigeria.
-Emerged, possibly out of a less documemted ancient Arab tribe, Yoruba as an identity, linked with the words and phrases listed above, trashes into the waste bin of unintelligent conjectures, the falsehood of the northern Nigeria connection.
+Either in hyphenated Ya-aruba, apostrophized Ya'rub or Yaruba — from what has been described as colloquial Arabic — the origin of the name ‘Yoruba’ was never about the infertile argument that it was given by people of northern Nigeria.
+Emerged, possibly out of a less documented ancient Arab tribe, Yoruba as an identity, linked with the words and phrases listed above, trashes into the waste bin of unintelligent conjectures, the falsehood of the northern Nigeria connection.

-The meaning of Yoruba and its origin will be treated in more details as this article tracks history, right from the Nigeria base of the people, back to the ancestry of some Arab tribes.
+The meaning of Yoruba and its origin will be treated in more details as this article tracks history, right from the current base of the people, in Nigeria, back to the ancestry of some Arab tribes.
 Interestingly, the diversity of Arab tribes dated back to pre-Ishmael (biblical period), among which existed mixed races of light and dark skin persons.